bastiroid/sharedoc/Software requirements.md

 Normal flow:

-  1. User opens the site
+i.
+User opens the site
-  2. User sees the page with the username and password form and the "Login" button
+i.
+User sees the page with the username and password form and the "Login" button
-  3. Then he/she enters the username and password and clicks "Login"
+i.
+Then he/she enters the username and password and clicks "Login"
-  4. The user is redirected to the start screen of the application and is now logged in
+i.
+The user is redirected to the start screen of the application and is now logged in

 What can go wrong: